ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/03-comparing-algorithms.md

 algorithm is called the *largest-value sequential search* and is illustrated by the following function:

-    // Return position of largest value in integer array A function largest(A):
+    // Return position of largest value in integer array arr function largest(arr):
-        currlarge = 0                 // Position of largest element seen.
+        pos = 0                    // Position of pos element seen.
-        for i in 1 ..
-A.size-1:       // For each element,
+        for i in 1 .. arr.size-1:  // For each element,
-            if A[currlarge] < A[i]:   // if A[i] is larger,
+            if arr[pos] < arr[i]:  // if A[i] is larger,
-                currlarge = i         // remember its position. return currlarge              // Return largest position
+                pos = i            // remember its position. return pos                 // Return pos position

-Here, the size of the problem is `A.size`, the number of integers stored in array `A`.
+Here, the size of the problem is `arr.size`, the number of integers stored in array `arr`.
 The basic operation is to compare an integer's value to that of the largest value seen so far.
 It is reasonable to assume that it takes a fixed amount of time to do one such comparison, regardless of the value of the two integers or their positions in the